 European Citizens' and Parties' Attitudes towards Liberal Democracy

-This project studies the extent to which European democratic systems are supported by their citizens and their political elite, most importantly parties.
+This project is based on my dissertation and studies the extent to which European democratic systems are supported by their citizens and their political parties.
 The research in this project is based on several surveys and survey experiments as well as quantitative text analysis of election manifestos and open-ended survey responses.
-It investigates the support for and conceptions of democracy among European citizens and parties and aims at revealing the reasons for which citizens and parties defend liberal democracy.
+It investigates the support for and conceptions of democracy among European citizens and parties.
+It aims at revealing the reasons for which citizens and parties defend liberal democracy.

 Current working papers

-title hidden for review, co-authored survey experiment with Theresa Gessler, revise and resubmit with Government & Opposition
+title hidden for review, revise and resubmit with Political Studies

 Democracy, Anger, and Elite Responses (DANGER)